pixaven/pixaven-node/README.md

 ### Quick examples
 Pixaven API enables you to provide your images for processing in two ways - by uploading them directly to the API ([Image Upload](https://docs.pixaven.com/requests/image-upload)) or by providing a publicly available image URL ([Image Fetch](https://docs.pixaven.com/requests/image-fetch)).

 You may also choose your preferred [response method](https://docs.pixaven.com/introduction#choosing-response-method-and-format) on a per-request basis.
-By default, the Pixaven API will return a [JSON response](https://docs.pixaven.com/responses/json-response-format) consisting of rich metadata pertaining to input and output images.
-Additonally, you can use [binary responses](https://docs.pixaven.com/responses/binary-responses).
+By default, the Pixaven API will return a [JSON response](https://docs.pixaven.com/responses/json-response-format) with rich metadata pertaining to input and output images.
+Alternatively, you can use [binary responses](https://docs.pixaven.com/responses/binary-responses).
 When enabled, the API will respond with a full binary representation of the resulting (output) image.
-This Node module exposes two convenience methods for interacting with binary responses - `.toFile()` and `.toBuffer()`.
+This Node module exposes two convenience methods for interacting with binary responses: `.toFile()` and `.toBuffer()`.

 #### Image upload
 Here is a quick example of uploading a local file for processing.
 It calls `.toJSON()` at a final step and instructs the API to return a JSON response.